-We have four major areas of responsibility:
+We have four major areas of responsibility.

-First, to encourage Indians without reference to whether they live on trust land or off, to make the fullest possible use of federal programs designed to benefit people in need;
+First, to encourage Indians without reference to whether they live on Trust land or off, to make the fullest possible use of federal programs designed to benefit people in need;

-Second, to assure the greatest possible degree of inter-agency cooperation and coordination in carrying out these federal assistance programs -- in other words to create one unified Indian program.
+Second, to assure the greatest possible degree of interagency cooperation and coordination in carrying out these federal assistance programs -- in other words to create on unified Indian program.